jordicf/CPUPC/tools/all/README.md

 # `frame all`

-Run the whole FRAME flow in a single command.
+Run the whole CPUPC flow in a single command.

 Execute `frame all --help` for help.